Apple Pisses Off Hollywood

 Damn.
 DAMN.

-Look, on paper, in a vacuum, I'm not sure Apple didn't make the right call in pulling back on the theatrical release and mainly going straight-to-streaming.
+Look, on paper, in a vacuum, I'm not sure Apple didn't make the right call in pulling back on the theatrical release and going straight-to-streaming.
 The reality of our current situation is such that a movie like Wolfs – especially and oddly when marketed by Apple – was unlikely to be a big hit at the box office.
 And that would have been a black eye.
 For Apple.
 For Clooney.
 For Pitt.
 For Watts.
 For everyone.
 So pulling it back made sense in this very practical regard.

 But my god the intangibles here.
 First and foremost, risking pissing off two of the biggest movie stars in the world with the maneuver.
 Second, this was exponentially riskier because one of those movie stars, Pitt, was in the midst of wrapping up Apple's biggest movie ever which will need to be a huge hit in theaters: F1.
-Third, risking pissing off one of the hottest directors in the world with the maneuver.
+Third, risking pissing off one of the hottest directors in the industry right now with the maneuver.
 Which clearly happened!
 Honestly, all of the above probably happened, but Watts is the only one talking about it openly right now.

-And so I'm sorry, but I have to ask: just how stupid is Apple?
+I'm sorry, but I have to ask: just how stupid is Apple?

 Again, on paper, in a vacuum, sure, maybe this move made sense.
 But in the real world, this was a huge self-own.
 To save, what, a few million bucks?
 This is the most profitable company in the world.
 And they just sent the loudest signal possible to Hollywood that you should only work with them if you only care about money.
 If you care about distribution – or, you know, the art form – best look elsewhere.